Khao Lak Travel Advice

 How will this affect your holiday?

 Honestly, not much.
 We do most of the work for you.
 It is important to us that your time with us goes as smoothly as possible.
-Although there are a few changes, mostly there is nothing new.
+Although there are a few small changes, mostly there is nothing new.

 Personal protection & social distancing